Located at 20 Old Brompton Road – Just Steps from South Kensington Tube. Easy Access, Always.

 How is HPV vaccines administered?

-The cost of the HPV Vaccine is £325 for the first dose, and £225 for the following doses, but your GP may charge additional fees for its administration.
+The cost of the HPV Vaccine in London varies according to age, also your GP may charge additional fees for its administration.
 In some clinics, the vaccination is free for persons within a specific age range.
-Some health insurance plans cover HPV vaccination so you can check if your vaccination is covered in the plan.
+Some health insurance plans cover HPV vaccination, so you can check if your vaccination is covered in the plan.

 How does HPV vaccine work?